NashFP/computer-chess/jorendorff+cpp/README.md

     ./microchess

 I wrote the user interface.
-It's text-only, but if you think that&rsquo;s primitive, consider that Microchess in its original form communicated through seven-segment displays.
+It&rsquo;s text-only, but if you think that&rsquo;s primitive, consider that Microchess in its original form communicated through seven-segment displays.

 *   Type <kbd>Q</kbd> and hit <kbd>Enter</kbd> to quit.